mathieukergosien/slicedownloader/README.md

 # slicedownloader
-Downloader utility for Factornews's Slices
+Downloader utility for Factornews's Slice

+Use: java -jar slicedownloader.jar "C:\path\to\download\to"